Instrumentality of Mankind

-In the science fiction of Cordwainer Smith, the Instrumentality of Mankind refers both to Smith's personal future history and universe and to the central government of humanity within that fictional universe.
-The Instrumentality of Mankind is also the title of a paperback collection of short stories by Cordwainer Smith published in 1979 (now superseded by the later The Rediscovery of Man, which collects all of Smith's short stories).
+In the science fiction of Cordwainer Smith, the Instrumentality of Mankind refers to two things: Smith's personal future history and universe, and the central government of humanity within that fictional universe.
+The Instrumentality of Mankind is also the title of a paperback collection of short stories by Cordwainer Smith published in 1979.
+(This collection is now superseded by the later book The Rediscovery of Man, which collects all of Smith's short stories.)